Create a Drawing Application using Python Tkinter

 4. Install Pillow: pip install Pillow

-Let’s start by creating a new directory for our project and setting up the necessary files.
-Open your preferred code editor or IDE and follow these steps:
+Create a new directory for our drawing application project and set up the necessary files.
+Next open your favorite code editor or IDE and follow these steps:

 import time